 Why does it cause problems?

 Due to the force of the milk during the let down, your baby will struggle to swallow quickly enough.
 Think of it like someone using a jet spray into your mouth and you trying to keep up!
-It means baby will swallow lots of air in the process, which leads to excess wind and makes them gassy.
+It means your baby will swallow lots of air in the process, which leads to excess wind and makes them gassy.

 The forceful nature is what causes some babies to reject the breast or not want to comfort feed.

 If you notice your baby has green stools, this is caused by filling up on too much foremilk.
-The combination of air and milk will make baby feel full quickly, meaning less room for the fatty hind milk.
+The combination of air and milk will make baby feel full quickly, meaning less room for the fatty hindmilk.
 Foremilk contains much more lactose (milk sugars) which cause green stools when digested in excess.

-Usually a baby will adjust to your fast let down over time.
+Usually, .your baby will adjust to your fast let down over time.

 Suggestion for a Fast Let down Reflex

 - ‘Laid Back’ breastfeeding position – gives baby more control and gravity help slow the flow.

 - Catch the flow – let baby stimulate the let-down, take your baby off the breast and catch the initial flow in a cloth.
 Re-attach baby when the flow slows.